Advantages of Associate Degrees

 On average, associate degree graduates finish school with nearly half the debt accumulated by bachelor degree students.
 Not only do associate degree students pay for 2 less years of school, they also return to the workforce that much quicker, which means they start earning money sooner, climbing the career ladder sooner, and paying back interest-accruing loans 2 years sooner.

-Most importantly, associate degrees are the gateway to dozens of profitable, rewarding careers.
-All of the following professionals rely on associate degrees to succeed in their chosen fields:
+Most importantly, associate degrees are the gateway to dozens of careers.
+All of the following professionals may choos an associates degree to succeed in their chosen fields: